lz2510/Tech/Behavior.md

 - I know basis of java, python, golang
 - There are similar things between languages.
 For example how to divide feature to differenct class, method? how to write test? how to interact with database?

+### what’s most proud of thing in your project?

+I build the middleware project core function.
+Then other people can follow this to add additional function.

 ### what’s your motivation?

 - Follow best pratices.
 I like to read some blogs like MartinFlower, Robert Martin.
 There are some best practices in enginerring industry.